 Kratochwil's lectures had at that time greatly influenced and encouraged European newcomers to ultrasonography such as Manfred Hansmann from Germany and Asim Kurjak from Croatia.

+Following the placental studies Kratochwil proceeded with measurements of the Biparietal diameter.
 Using a proprietary vaginal scanner from KretzTechnik, Kratochwil's group identified fetal heart pulsation at slightly over 6 weeks menstrual age.
 He also developed a thimble attachment transducer to facilitate vaginal sonography with pelvic examination.
-In 1968, his group developed a special A-scan transducer with a central hole to enable amniocentesis to be carried out more safely.
-This in fact was the beginning of 'Interventional' ultrasound.
+His group further developed a special A-scan transducer with a central hole to enable amniocentesis to be carried out more safely.

 Kratochwil soon became one of the most prolific users of the instrument and worked on areas such as Internal Medicine, breast and other surgical conditions, where he also published a large number of important early papers so much so that readers at one time had thought he was a surgeon rather than an Obstetrician and Gynaecologist.
 Since 1968 he developed training courses in ultrasound in Vienna and his department was visited by many hundreds of radiologists and obstetricians in the next few years.

 In 1973, Professor Kratochwil founded the Austrian Ultrasound Society and he was also a Founding member of the European and World Federations of Ultrasound in Medicine and Biology.
 Between 1978 and 1981, he was President of the European Federation of Societies for Ultrasound in Medicine and Biology.
-Professor Kratochwil has published over 300 papers many of them were in the German language.
-He is also the author of 4 books and 4 educational films on prenatal diagnosis and laparoscopy.
-Throughout the history of scanner development at Kretztechnik®, Professor Kratochwil has played key and pivotal roles in the clinical designs of the machines, running from their A-mode scanner to their static B-scanners, mechanical sector scanners, electronic real-times and the latest 3-dimensional machines, which he started to use in 1990.
+Throughout the history of scanner development at Kretztechnik®, Professor Kratochwil has played key and pivotal roles in the clinical designs of the machines, running from their A-mode scanner to their static B-scanners, mechanical sector scanners, electronic real-times and the latest 3-dimensional machines.
 In 1992 he published on new 3-D developments at KretzTechnik in the article "Attempt at three-dimensional imaging in obstetrics" which appeared in the Journal "Ultraschall in Medicin".
 He wrote in the abstract:

 "Different attempts have been already made to present sonographic findings in 3 dimensions.
 In most of computer assisted systems the time for acquiring and data processing is too long to allow for an instantaneous interaction between the examiner and the machine; furthermore, valuable data; concerning the organ structure were lost.
 The aim of the system presented here is to acquire short time a sample volume for 3 dimensional display without employing an expensive periphery, containing all relevant sonic data and without substantial changes in handling the equipment."